vanessacl/ip-address-tracker/README.md

 ## Overview

-A front-end application to track and display IP address or domain details, including location, timezone, and ISP, with an interactive map.
-Built as part of the Frontend Mentor IP Address Tracker challenge, this project emphasizes robust logic and responsive design using vanilla JavaScript and Sass.
+A simple web application that tracks IP addresses and domains, displaying their geolocation data on a map using the Geo.ipify API.

 ### Features

-- Search for IP address or domain details using the Geo.ipify API.
+- Search for IP addresses or domains to get location details.
-- Display IP address, location (city, region), timezone, and ISP in a clean info panel.
+- Display IP address, location (city, region), timezone, and ISP information.
-- Interactive map powered by Leaflet to visualize the IP’s location.
-- Input validation for IPv4 addresses and domains, with private IP detection and domain resolution via Google DNS.
-- Loading spinner for API requests to enhance user experience.
+- Visualize the location on an interactive map using Leaflet.
+- Handle both IPv4 and domain inputs with client-side validation.
-- Responsive design with Sass, optimized for mobile and desktop.
+- Responsive design for desktop and mobile.
-- Error handling for invalid inputs, API failures, and unsupported IPv6 addresses.

 ### Technologies

-- Vanilla JavaScript: For logic, API handling, and DOM manipulation.
-- Sass: For modular, responsive styling compiled to CSS.
+- HTML5: Structure of the web page.
+- CSS3: Styling with a custom stylesheet (index.css).
+- JavaScript: Client-side logic (script.js) with Leaflet for mapping.
-- Leaflet: For rendering the interactive map.
+- Leaflet: Open-source JavaScript library for interactive maps.
-- Geo.ipify API: For fetching IP and location data.
+- Geo.ipify API: Provides geolocation data for IPs and domains.
-- Google DNS API: For resolving domains to IP addresses.
+- Netlify: Hosting and serverless functions for API requests.
+- node-fetch: Used in the Netlify function for HTTP requests.

 ## Demo

-Try the live app at [here](https://ip-address-tracker-with-js.netlify.app/).
+Try the live app at [here](https://js-ip-address-tracker.netlify.app/).
 Add, edit, delete, and filter tasks with smooth animations.

 ## Getting Started

+### Prerequisites

+- Node.js and npm installed for local development (optional).
+- A Geo.ipify API key (stored as an environment variable on Netlify).

 ### Installation

 #### 1. Clone the repository:

 - git clone https://github.com/vanessacl/ip-address-tracker.git

+#### 2. Navigate to the project directory:

 - cd ip-address-tracker

-#### 2. Set up the Geo.ipify API key:

-- Sign up at Geo.ipify to obtain an API key.
-- Replace 'YOUR_GEO_IPIFY_API_KEY' in js/script.js with your API key.
+#### Install dependencies (if running locally):

+- npm install

 #### 3. Compile Sass: